hove-io/navitia/source/log_analyzer/readme.md

 mkvirtualenv -p python3 -r requirements.txt log_analyzer
 ```

-- then load the python environement, and launch the tool
+- then load the python environment, and launch the tool

 ```
 workon log_analyzer